OctopusDeploy/blog/blog/2021-04/difference-between-ci-and-cd/index.md

 Taken literally, CD takes the compiled artifacts from a successful build performed by the CI server and deploys them into the production environment.
 In this scenario, CD is quite rightly an extension of CI, and the distinction between the two becomes arbitrary.

 Such commit-to-consumer pipelines are common in simple projects.
-More complex projects can also have a completely automated development pipeline, so long as the appropriate tests and monitoring systems have been put in place.
+More complex projects can also have a completely automated development pipeline, if the appropriate tests and monitoring systems are in place.

 But while fully automated deployments have many benefits, it is not uncommon for deployments to involve human decision making.
 There are many valid reasons for not automatically deploying every commit to the master branch into production, including: